Tooth Coloured Restoration

 Dental Implants are substitutes for teeth and they are today’s best alternative to your natural teeth.
 They offer you a permanent and secure solution for replacing one or more teeth.
 They are made of biocompatible materials.
 Implants function as anchors or support for traditional forms of dentistry, such as crowns, bridges or dentures.
 Many of our patients will tell you that implants have changed not only their smiles and their overall appearance, but also their lives!

 There are two parts to every tooth: the crown, which is the visible part of your tooth, and the root.
 The root is the unseen part which anchors the tooth in your jawbone, providing stable support for your crown.
 When an entire tooth is lost, shrinkage of the jawbone may occur making the face look older.
 Dental implants can stop this process.. more…

 Porcelain Veneers and Crowns and Bridges

-Dental veneers (sometimes called porcelain veneers or dental porcelain laminates) are wafer-thin, custom-made shells of tooth-colored materials designed to cover the front surface of teeth.
-These shells are bonded to the front of the teeth changing their color, shape, size or length and resulting in an improved appearance.Dental veneers can be made from porcelain or from resin composite materials.
+Dental veneers (sometimes called porcelain veneers or dental porcelain laminates) are wafer-thin, custom-made shells of tooth-coloured materials designed to cover the front surface of teeth.
+These shells are bonded to the front of the teeth changing their colour, shape, size or length and resulting in an improved appearance.Dental veneers can be made from porcelain or from resin composite materials.